 united way office closed

-In order to take the necessary precautions against the spread of COVID-19, United Way of Racine County's office will be closed from Tuesday, March 17 until Monday, April 27.
+In order to take the necessary precautions against the spread of COVID-19, United Way of Racine County's office will be closed from Tuesday, March 17 until further notice.
 Staff will work remotely during this time, meaning that we will continue to provide the high level of client service to which the community is accustomed.

 All necessary meetings will be conducted via video or phone conferences during this time.